pgbackrest/pgbackrest/README.md

 Tweaking a few settings after running backups for about a month.

 * Removed master_stderr_discard option on database SSH connections.
-There have been occasional lockups and they could be related issues originally seen in the file code.
+There have been occasional lockups and they could be related to issues originally seen in the file code.

 * Changed lock file conflicts on backup and expire commands to ERROR.
 They were set to DEBUG due to a copy-and-paste from the archive locks.